George Mason University

 Fairfax, VA 22030

 Prof. Nikolic is a condensed matter theorist interested in the physics of strongly correlated electrons in solid-state materials and ultra-cold atoms.
 His work is focused on trying to understand the unconventional phases and phase transitions of many-body quantum systems, especially the universal phenomena which do not depend on microscopic details and hence occur in a variety of different physical environments.
-The subjects of his research are high-temperature superconductors (cuprates and iron-based), topological insulators, quantum Hall effect, ultra-cold atoms in the unitarity regime, and frustrated quantum magnets.
+The subjects of his research are strongly correlated topological insulators, high-temperature superconductors (cuprates and iron-based), ultra-cold atoms in the unitarity regime, and frustrated quantum magnets.